Sometimes, Genre Savvy

 - In The Shattering Prelude to Cataclysm, Thrall realizes that the Horde is suffering from the What Measure Is a Non-Human? trope, as many of the young warriors started out killing undead in the war against the Scourge, and thus are somewhat desensitized to killing living opponents, making them more keen on going to war with the Alliance.

-- The Lincoln Lawyer discussed the possibility of his client, Louis Roulet, facing civil charges for the crime he was arrested for even if he's not convicted.
+- The Lincoln Lawyer discussed the possibility of his client, Louis Roulet, facing a civil suit for the crime he's accused of even if he's not convicted.

 Live Action TV

 - An episode of Get Smart opens with Max receiving the name of a KAOS spy from a midget in an otherwise vacant warehouse.
 Max immediately tells the informant that he was surprised that he wasn't shot dead right before revealing the name.
 Because of the surprise, Max forgets the name and asks the informant to repeat it.
 The informant is then killed by a sniper before repeating the name.

 - The titular character of Castle does this CONSTANTLY.
 He's a big fan of CIA/NSA conspiracies, alien abductions, time travel, and in an episode where a murder victim has a butler, he would dearly love to say "The Butler Did It."